-Our community approached us to help support their cybersecurity needs and we have expanded our services to improve our community’s cybersecurity posture.
+Our community approached us to support their cybersecurity needs, and we have expanded our services to improve our community’s cybersecurity posture.

-Together, with Ontario’s research, education and innovation community we can work together to navigate today’s complex technological landscape.
+With Ontario’s research, education and innovation community, we can work together to navigate today’s complex cybersecurity landscape.

 The Top Ten Things You Can Do to Protect Your Enterprise